Cork & Barrel

 Round Rock, Texas

-Contrasting material finishes juxtapose the exterior of the two buildings.
-A light colored, smooth stucco treatment for one building is a contemporary interpretation to the lime-based renders of the Irish vernacular.
-The second building’s use of a darker stone is a nod to the undressed rubble stone found both in homes and site walls in Ireland.
-Strategically placed windows showcase unique elements such as fireplaces, exposed structural patterns, private gardens, and kitchen activity.
+Contrasting color palettes juxtapose the exterior of the two buildings.
+A light colored, homogenous masonry treatment for one building is a contemporary interpretation to the lime-based renders of the Irish vernacular.
+The second building's use of a darker stone is a nod to the undressed rubble stone found both in homes and site walls in Ireland.
+Strategically placed windows showcase unique elements such as fireplaces, exposed structure, private gardens, and kitchen activity.
 Gardens and lush landscaping flourish throughout the site and outdoor seating areas providing a natural pathway to the flowing brook that contours the site.

 A transparent interior passage connecting the two structures lets one choose their journey through the space.
-The open plan presents the exposed kitchen, traditional Irish bar, brewery display, and indoor/outdoor bar at the moment of entry.
-The spaces link together providing a variety of unique experiences while minimizing the need for corridors and enclosed areas.
+The open plan presents the exposed kitchen, traditional Irish bar, brewing system, and indoor/outdoor bar at the moment of entry.
+The spaces link together, providing a variety of unique experiences while minimizing the need for corridors and enclosed areas.

 A study of traditional Irish home designs, material vernacular, forms, proportions, vicissitudes in time, and lifestyles have all influenced the contemporary response to this project.